We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-With Shopify Plus, you can store and manage your inventory in more locations than the regular plans.
+So the more inventory locations you have access to, the better.
+And with Shopify Plus, you can store and manage your inventory in far more locations than the regular Shopify plans.

-The ‘Basic,’ ‘Shopify’ and ‘Advanced Shopify’ plans limit your inventory locations to 4, 5 and 8 respectively — the equivalent Shopify Plus limit is 20.
+The ‘Basic,’ ‘Shopify’ and ‘Advanced Shopify’ plans cap your inventory locations at 4, 5 and 8 respectively — the equivalent Shopify Plus limit is 50.

 If you’re on a Shopify Plus plan, you gain access to exclusive resources and tools that are not available to regular Shopify users.

 - ‘Shopify Audiences‘ — a new tool for targeting Facebook and Instagram users who are most likely to purchase products (note: this feature is currently restricted to users based in the US or Canada).

 - the Shopify Plus Academy — a library of self-guided training resources covering key topics related to growing a business

 - the Shopify Plus Community on Facebook — a place for merchants on Shopify Plus to network, collaborate and share online business strategies